BIMSBbioinfo/uyar_et_al_multiomics_deeplearning/README.md

 ./results folder contains sub-folders, where each sub-folder is for a different kind of analysis Each sub-folder should contain an "assay" folder, a "settings.yaml" file for that experiment, and an "output" folder for the pipeline's output.

+3. compile figures
+bash ./src/compile_figures.sh /opt/R-4.0.2/lib64/R/bin/Rscript `pwd`/src/manuscript_figures.Rmd `pwd`/<path to settings> <path to where to save the figures> <path to where to save docx>